OfficeDev/office-js-docs-pr/docs/outlook/faq-nested-app-auth-outlook-legacy-tokens.md

 ### What is the timeline for shutting down legacy Exchange online tokens?

 Microsoft begins turning off legacy Exchange online tokens in February 2025.
+From now until February 2025, existing and new tenants will not be affected.
 We'll provide tooling for administrators to reenable Exchange tokens for tenants and add-ins if those add-ins aren't yet migrated to NAA.
 See [Can I turn legacy tokens back on?](#can-i-turn-legacy-tokens-back-on) for more information.

 | Date     | Legacy tokens status |
 | -------- | ------------------------------------------------------ |